 How to get to Tours:

-If you choose to rent a car, this link gives you a 10% discount on it.
+If you choose to rent a car, check this website, it usually gives the best rates in my experience!

 The route Paris – Tours (the city close to Loire Valley) is quite frequent.
 Every 40 mins trains leave from Gare Montparnasse to Tours.
 You can see the schedule here.
 The cheapest train ticket, if you buy it in advance, will be 36 EUR round trip.
 However, take into consideration that this train will also be the slowest (2 hours one way).
 You will not be able to see much of the castles if you send 4 hours on the road, right?
 If you want to get there by fast train in 1 hour, count at least 90 EUR for a return trip.